GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 <a id="pluginCodeOwnersRejectNonResolvableImports">plugin.@PLUGIN@.rejectNonResolvableImports</a>
 :       Whether modifications of code owner config files that newly add
         non-resolvable imports should be rejected on commit received an submit.\
-        if `true` newly added non-resolveable imports are reported as errors and the commit is rejected.\
+        If `true` newly added non-resolveable imports are reported as errors and the commit is rejected.\
         If `false` newly added non-resolvable imports are only reported as warnings and the commit is not rejected.\